nus-cs2103/website-base/admin/project-deliverables.md

 #### <span class="badge badge-info">Demo</span> <span class="text-info">Duration</span>

-* **Strictly 18 minutes for a 5-person team and 15 minutes for a 4-person team.** Exceeding this limit will be penalized.
+* **Strictly 18 minutes for a 5-person team, 15 minutes for a 4-person team**, 21 minutes for a 6-person team.
+Exceeding this limit will be penalized.
 Any set up time will be taken out of your allocated time.

 #### <span class="badge badge-info">Demo</span> <span class="text-info">Target audience</span>